johncoleman83/mini-tweet-bot/README.md

   list.  `aldict.py` contains the ascii-art and L337 translation dictionaries

-* `./requirements.txt`

-  contains information on the modules necessary to run this app

 ### `./static/`

   This directory contains all  website support files such as `.css`, `.js`, and